Shbhom/Hornet-Assignment/Readme.md

 ### building the application

-Use the following command to build the application
+first we have to build the application and to build the application use the following command
 ```bash
 docker compose build
 ```